sachinsu/sachinsu.github.io/work_journal/finance.md

     - Aim is for Permanent ownership
     - We don’t invest in businesses run by crooks, we detest turn-arounds, we stay as far away from leverage as possible, we refuse to engage with M&A addicts, we can’t figure out fast-changing industries, and we don’t align ourselves with unaligned owners.
     - Majority of Mergers and acquisitions fail
+    - Investors can reimagine investing by studying and understanding the history of a business and an industry instead of constantly obsessing over the future.
+    - The median trailing price/earnings (PE) ratio for our portfolio at the time of our investment is less than 15 when the Indian market has been about 19 to 20.
+We have rarely ever paid more than twenty times trailing PE.
+    - Most of our portfolio comprises businesses with only one product or service or a small set of related products and services.
+We refuse to invest in diversified companies or conglomerates
+    - Darwin, the founder of modern evolutionary theory, understood better than anyone before him that the present was the result of the cumulative effect of the past.
+    - characteristics of Robust business,
+        - Has delivered high historical ROCE over a long period
+        - Has a fragmented customer base
+        - Has no debt and has excess cashIs highly leveraged
+        - Has built high competitive barriers
+        - Has a fragmented supplier baseIs dependent on a few suppliers
+        - Has a stable management team
+        - Industry is slow changing
     - Typical selection criteria
         - Promoter's integrity - Forensic due diligence and also studying past history
         - Excess cash